Victor Farrant: Crimes

 In 1988, Farrant was convicted of rape, false imprisonment, grievous bodily harm and unlawful wounding.
 He was sentenced to 12 years in prison, serving seven years and was released in November 1995.

 In December 1995, he attacked Anne Fidler in her home in Eastleigh, Hampshire with three wine bottles and an iron, nearly killing her.
 She was so badly injured that she had no memory of the attack.
 She was found in the kitchen by her husband.
-Fidler had been working as a prostitute.
+Fidler was a former civil servant who had been working as a prostitute.

 Six weeks later he murdered Glenda Hoskins, an accountant and former girlfriend, at her home in Port Solent, Portsmouth, Hampshire.
 He hid her body in the attic, then took her car to Continental Europe, fleeing to Belgium as a fugitive.
-He was arrested in France and returned to Britain to face charges.
+He was arrested in France and extradited to Britain to face charges.
 Hoskins' teenage daughter found her body.
 Her three children and former husband survived her.

 In January 1998, he was found guilty of attempted murder of Fidler and of murder of Hoskins.
 The judge recommended that Victor Farrant never be released.

 The Farrant family expressed sympathy with the families of his victims.